The Automated Surface Observing Systems (ASOS): Components, Measure, Role in Weather Forecasting

 What are radiosondes used for?

-Radiosondes measure atmospheric pressure, air temperature, water vapor (humidity) and winds (speed and direction).
-Modern radiosondes contain a GPS receiver to calculate wind speed and direction, and a radio transmitter to send the data back to the ground.
+Radiosondes quantify atmospheric pressure, air temperature, humidity, and wind characteristics (speed and direction).
+Contemporary radiosondes incorporate a GPS receiver to ascertain wind velocity and orientation, along with a radio transmitter to relay the data to the surface.